Muvon/yoda/README.md

---image - (optional) docker image to use for container creation --expose - (optional) expose selected ports from container to host --options - (optional) other args that will be passed to docker create command
+--image - (optional) docker image to use for container creation --expose - (optional) expose selected ports from container to host --options - (optional) other args that will be passed to docker create command --args - (optional) arguments to be passed to entrypoint of container

 ### Init script for container